motamman/signalk-units-preference/README.md

 - `baseUnit` - Base SI unit for this category
 - `targetUnit` - User's preferred target unit for display
 - `displayFormat` - Numeric precision format (e.g., "0.0", "0.00", "0")
+- `formula` - Conversion formula from base unit to target unit (when available)
+- `inverseFormula` - Inverse conversion formula from target unit to base unit (when available)
+- `symbol` - Display symbol for the target unit (e.g., "kn", "°F", "psi")

 **Use Cases:**
 - Discover what unit preferences the user has configured
 - Build UI controls that respect user preferences
 - Determine which units to display in gauges and widgets
 - Check user's temperature preference (Fahrenheit vs Celsius)
+- Implement client-side unit conversions using the provided formulas
+- Display proper unit symbols in the UI (kn, °F, psi, etc.)

 ### Public Conversions API